saif87211/HR_DB_with_ef_core/README.md

 # HR_DB_with_ef_core
-Console Project Using EF Core
+Console Project With EF Core